31 March 2024

 - Last days -

 I belong to a generation that was preoccupied with the human figure, it did not meet my needs.
-Whoever used it mutilated it. - Mark Rothko in 1958
+Whoever used it mutilated it. - Mark Rothko 1958

 13 March 2024